aquariumbio/pfish/README.md

-# Parrotfish (aka Phoenixfish)
+# pFish (aka Parrotfish, aka Phoenixfish)

-Scripts for pulling/pushing protocols/libraries to/from Aquarium and for running tests.
+Scripts for pulling/pushing operation type and library code to/from Aquarium and for running tests.

 ## Getting started